-It is the most prominent of Peruvian dishes.
+It is the most prominent of Peruvian dishes, actually is a Peru national dish.
 It shouldn’t be missed on a trip through Lima.

 If you’re feeling adventurous, or would like to reminisce about the trip you’ve already taken, here is a basic Peruvian ceviche recipe that you can fool around with one Sunday afternoon.

 1 1/4 pounds fish fillets ( sea bass, sole, or flounder), cut on the bias into 1-inch dice

 1 quart water, boiled and chilled

 1 red onion, cut in 1/2 lengthwise and sliced thin

 1 aji amarillo, rib and seeds removed, diced

 Salt and pepper